1973 Ohio State vs. Michigan football game

 The 1973 Ohio State vs. Michigan football game was one of the most controversial games in NCAA history.
+Both teams were undefeated that season, with Ohio State ranked first and Michigan fourth, and the game was crucial for the Big Ten Conference championship and a potential Rose Bowl appearance.
+Played in heavy rain, with strong defensive play, Ohio State led 10-0 at halftime.
+Michigan made a comeback in the second half and managed to tie the game at 10-10, despite missed field goal attempts in the final minutes.

+Controversy arose after the game, as Michigan believed they were the better team and deserved to go to the Rose Bowl.
+However, in a vote carried out by Big Ten athletic directors, Ohio State was chosen.
+This led to anger and accusations of bias.

+Context

 In this game, both teams were undefeated, with Ohio State ranked first, and Michigan ranked fourth.
 A conference championship, Rose Bowl appearance, and possible national championship were on the line in this monumental game, part of the hotly contested stretch of the rivalry known as The Ten Year War.
 A then-NCAA record crowd of 105,233 watched the game at Michigan Stadium in Ann Arbor.

+The game

+First half

 With heavy rain prior to the game, the battle was mostly fought on the ground.
 Michigan had 90 yards passing and Ohio State attempted only four passing plays in a defensive contest.
 Ohio State failed to make a single first-down in the first quarter, but took an early 3–0 lead in the second quarter, with a 31-yard field goal by Blair Conway.
 Gil Chapman, Michigan's punt returner returned OSU's ensuing kick-off all the way to the OSU 27-yard line.
 A significant clipping penalty was called on Michigan which subsequently gave Michigan bad field position.
 With the way the game had gone, field position proved to be a huge advantage.

 After a series of punts, Ohio State got the ball on their own 45-yard line.
 Back-to-back Heisman Trophy winner Archie Griffin rushed for 41 yards on 5 carries, to get to 100 yards rushing, and OSU to the five-yard line.
 Fullback Pete Johnson busted his way through the defense for a touchdown just before the half to extend OSU's lead to 10–0.